-If you’re in Peoria, Arizona, and struggling with undiagnosed symptoms like extreme fatigue, headaches, joint pain, or dizziness, turn to Dr. Aman Dalal to check for Lyme disease.
+If you’re in Scottsdale, Arizona, and struggling with undiagnosed symptoms like extreme fatigue, headaches, joint pain, or dizziness, turn to Dr. Aman Dalal to check for Lyme disease.
 At Arizona Infectious Disease, the highly experienced team specializes in diagnosing and treating a range of serious illnesses like Lyme disease.
 Call the office to set up a consultation or use the online scheduler to book now.

 Lyme disease occurs when you’ve been bitten by a deer or black-legged tick that carries a bacteria called Borrelia burgdorferi, which can spread throughout your entire body and wreak havoc on your organs, brain, and nervous system.

 If you spend time outdoors and in nature, your risk for contracting the illness increases.
 It’s most prevalent from spring to fall, but you can get a tick bite any time of the year.
 Because the tick is tiny and the bite is painless, you may not know that you’ve been bitten.